projectcalico/calico/docs/source/fuel-integration.rst

 with the following guidelines.

 - Select non-HA controller (i.e. "Multi-node" option).
+- Select neutron with VLAN segmentation, for networking.
 - Select Ubuntu Precise as the OS.
-- Check the "Assign public network to all nodes" option.
+- Check the "Assign public network to all nodes" option (under the Settings tab).
 - You'll need at least two compute nodes, for a meaningful test of Calico networking.
 - Network settings as advised in the following subsections.